simonambridge/RTFAP2/DSE_Setup.md

 Note: Non-system keyspaces don't have the same replication settings, effective ownership information is meaningless
 ```
 <br>
-Now try logging in to clash to ensure that Cassandra is available:
+Now try logging in to cqlsh to ensure that Cassandra is available:

 ```
 $ cqlsh
 Connected to Test Cluster at 127.0.0.1:9042.